Obmondo/kubeaid/README.md

 ## Technical details on the features

 Read here for current status on all features of kubeaid

-### Setup of k8s clusters on physical servers and in cloud providers

-KubeAid support both physical server (on-premise or at e.g. [Hetzner.com](https://hetzner.com)) and cloud providers like Azure AKS, Amazon AWS or Google GCE.

-We currently integrate Terraform, for setting up AKS cluster in Azure, and use kOPS for k8s in AWS and GCP

 ### GitOps setup and change detection